MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 In the context of machine learning (ML), which is at the core of many current AI systems, explainability can be captured by the notion of a user signal [[^1]].
 The user signal is some subjective characteristic of data points.
 We can think of a user signal as a specific type of feature that a user assigns to a data point.
-Formally, we denote the user signal u(x) as a function of the raw features x of a data point.
+Formally, we denote the user signal u(x) as a function of the raw features $x$ of a data point.

 In this blog post, we explore explainable ML using a straightforward weather prediction example based